adtzlr/felupe/docs/index.rst

 FElupe documentation
 ====================

-FElupe is a Python 3.8+ 🐍 finite element analysis package 📦 focusing on the formulation and numerical solution of nonlinear problems in continuum mechanics 🔧 of solid bodies 🚂.
-Its name is a combination of FE (finite element) and the german word *Lupe* 🔍 (magnifying glass) as a synonym for getting an insight 📖 how a finite element analysis code 🧮 looks like under the hood 🕳️.
+FElupe is a Python 3.8+ 🐍 finite element analysis package 📦 focusing on the formulation and numerical solution of nonlinear problems in continuum mechanics 🔧 of solid bodies 🪨.
+This package is intended for scientific research 💻, but is also suitable for running nonlinear simulations 🚂 in general 🏎️.
+In addition to the transformation of general weak forms into sparse vectors and matrices, FElupe provides an efficient high-level abstraction layer for the simulation of the deformation of solid bodies.

 .. grid::